krystianZak7/MemoryGameTest/README.md

 Restart: Click the restart button to reset the game and play again.

 # Technologies
-HTML: Create the structure of the game.
+- HTML: Create the structure of the game
-CSS: Design the look
+- CSS: Design the look
-JavaScript: Game logic and interactivity.
+- JavaScript: Game logic and interactivity

 # Setup
 To run the game locally, follow these steps: